insurance dispute arbitration in Palm City, Florida 34990

 Arbitration War: The Palm City Flood Claim That Took Months to Settle

-In the humid summer of 2023, Maria Gonzalez’s home in Palm City, Florida 34990, fell victim to a sudden flood caused by an overwhelmed drainage system after a relentless tropical storm.
+In the humid summer of 2023, the claimant’s home in Palm City, Florida 34990, fell victim to a sudden flood caused by an overwhelmed drainage system after a relentless tropical storm.
 The damage was extensive — warped floors, ruined drywall, and a costly mold remediation estimated at $48,755.
 Maria, a schoolteacher with a modest income, had purchased a homeowner's insurance policy with Coastal Shield Insurance just two years prior, believing she was well-protected.

 In October 2023, Maria filed for arbitration as outlined in her policy’s dispute resolution clause.
 The Palm City Arbitration Center assigned the case to arbitrator Jordan Meyers, known for pragmatism and thoroughness.
 Over the next three months, detailed exchanges of evidence ensued: repair invoices, expert mold reports, and insurer’s damage assessments.
 Maria hired an independent contractor, Carl Henderson, whose sworn report challenged Coastal Shield’s depreciation figures and found additional hidden structural damage.